-- differing regulatory requirements for drug approvals internationally; - potentially reduced protection for intellectual property rights; - potential third-party patent rights in countries outside of the United States; - the potential for so-called "parallel importing," which is what occurs when a local seller, faced with relatively high local prices, opts to import goods from another jurisdiction with relatively low prices, rather than buying them locally; - unexpected changes in tariffs, trade barriers and regulatory requirements; - economic weakness, including inflation, or political instability, particularly in non-U.S. economies and markets, including several countries in Europe; - compliance with tax, employment, immigration and labor laws for employees traveling abroad; - taxes in other countries; - foreign currency fluctuations, which could result in increased operating expenses and reduced revenue, and other obligations incident to doing business in another country; - workforce uncertainty in countries where labor unrest is more common than in the United States; - production shortages resulting from any events affecting raw material supply or manufacturing capabilities abroad; and - business interruptions resulting from geo-political actions, including war and terrorism, public health crises, such as pandemics and epidemics, or natural disasters, including earthquakes, volcanoes, typhoons, floods, hurricanes and fires.
+- differing regulatory requirements for drug approvals internationally; - potentially reduced protection for intellectual property rights; - potential third-party patent rights in countries outside of the United States; - the potential for so-called "parallel importing," which is what occurs when a local seller, faced with relatively high local prices, opts to import goods from another jurisdiction with relatively low prices, rather than buying them locally; - the potential for so-called "parallel exporting," which is what occurs when a local seller buys goods meant for the locals and sells the goods for a higher price in another country, potentially causing or aggravating supply problems; - unexpected changes in tariffs, trade barriers and regulatory requirements; - economic weakness, including inflation, or political instability, particularly in non-U.S. economies and markets, including several countries in Europe; - compliance with tax, employment, immigration and labor laws for employees living or traveling abroad; - taxes in other countries; - foreign currency fluctuations, which could result in increased operating expenses and reduced revenue, and other obligations incident to doing business in another country; - workforce uncertainty in countries where labor unrest is more common than in the United States; - production shortages resulting from any events affecting raw material supply or manufacturing capabilities abroad; and - business interruptions resulting from geo-political actions, including war and terrorism, public health crises, such as pandemics and epidemics, or natural disasters, including earthquakes, volcanoes, typhoons, floods, hurricanes and fires.